 Be sure to write the question or problem down, verify your assumptions about the problem and don’t be afraid to ask for clarification.
 You must have as much information as you can before you start answering a question.
 For example, if an interviewer asked you to design a house, you’d ask for verification on how big, how many people will be living there, what style.

 Talk through the process of solving the interview question.
 Even if you aren’t asked to write anything down on the whiteboard or paper, the interviewer needs to hear your thought process.
-If you are sitting quietly, the interviewer won’t know if you are thinking through possibilities or just stumped.

 How to Answer When You Don’t Know the Answer

 Never lie about your skills and past experience.
 A technical interview or technical questions will quickly determine what you know and what you don’t.
 You can admit that you don’t know the answer to a question.
 Be straightforward, don’t be overly apologetic or look confused.
 Next, tell the interviewer what steps you would take to find the answer.

 When the interview is over, after you’ve written your thank you notes to the interviewer, evaluate the interview

 questions and your answers.
 Were there some questions that you didn’t answer as well as you could have?
 Be sure to